mmadrid509/Foundation-Information/README.md

 Make sure to check the lisense!

+If self-hosted, please don't delete the lisense because there be a condition that says you have to include the lisense with the software

 # How 2 self-host

 First things first: Download this code as a ZIPPED File, and get something like Visual Studio Code.